deadlock314/curd-auth-app/README.md

 This is a full stack app that can perform create ,read , update and delete operation with authentication;

-if user authenticated user can person all operation;
+if user authenticated user can perform all operations;
 else user can only read person data;

 ## tech used